Nature reserves in Preston

 We manage five local nature reserves across the city.

-Fishwick Recreation Ground and Local Nature Reserve is made of woodland, grassland and wetland habitat.
+Fishwick Local Nature Reserve and Recreation Ground is made of woodland, grassland and wetland habitat.

 Each habitat features a range of wildlife including kingfisher and heron with lots of plant species such as bluebells, wild garlic, Campion and celandines.

 The site is supported by several partners and has retained its Green Flag award since 2007.